The Long War, Part 13 / Upper Lands, and Transylvania 1595

 Summer and autumn, 1595 – The victories of the Transylvanian troops

 While the Habsburg troops were fighting at Esztergom quite successfully, the military machine of the Transylvanian-Moldavian-Wallachian alliance has come into action, too.
-(Note, I use the Eastern name order for Hungarian names.)
+(Note, I use the Oriental name order for Hungarian names where family names come first, and Wallachians and Moldavians are Romanians.)
 It was Borbély György, the Captain of Lugos Castle who launched an attack in the Temesköz (Temes River area) during the summer.
-The Turks surrendered the castles of Bokszeg, Varsánd, Tótváradja, Facsád (Facset), these were the landmarks of the Transylvanians’ success.
+The Turks surrendered the castles of Bokszeg, Varsánd, Tótváradja, and Facsád (Facset), these were the landmarks of the Transylvanians’ success.
 Borbély defeated the smaller army of the Pasha of Temesvár (Timisoara) Castle near Facsád on 12 August.
 Also, the Ottoman guards of Solymos and Eperjes forts have fled.
 The Transylvanian army has even besieged the strongest fort along the Maros River, Lippa Castle.
-Lippa`s garrison has finally surrendered on 18 August.
+Lippa`s garrison finally surrendered on 18 August.
 Hearing the news, the Ottoman defenders have abandoned the castles of Világos, Pankota, Siri, Csanád, and Arad.
 Here you can read more about Lippa castle:

 In the meantime, the main army of the Ottomans had come to the Lower Danube area but the Grand-Vizier Ferhád was ordered to return to Istanbul where he was made to relieve his office, and then he was killed.
 The new Grand Vizier has become Sinan again but obviously, it has caused a delay.
 Let us recall, this was the delay that made it possible to the Habsburg Imperial troops to take the Castle of Esztergom after a long siege.
 More about the siege of Esztergom: